-Few active online communities you should be a part of to find good inbound marketing partners are – Inbound.org, Slideshare, Agency Spotter and Clutch.co .
+Few active online communities you should be a part of to find good inbound marketing partners are – Inbound.org, Slideshare, Agency Spotter, and Clutch.io.
 They focus on staging marketing firms that can partner with different businesses in different businesses.

-They are not simply listings, but highly focussed industry specific communities that enable sharing knowledge, building network and discovering opportunity.
-You can find us on these communities too!
+They are not simply listings, but highly focussed industry-specific communities that enable sharing knowledge, building a network and discovering opportunity.
+You can find us in these communities too!

 4. Online magazines or Content websites –